keystonejs/keystone/examples/virtual-field/README.md

-## Feature Example - virtual field
+## Feature Example - Virtual Field

 This project demonstrates how to add virtual fields to a Keystone list It builds on the [Blog](../blog) starter project.